jitbit/TrumbowygNuget/README.md

 # TrumbowygNuget

-Nuget package for Trumbowy - an awesome lightweight JavaScripts WYSIWYG editor.
+Nuget package for Trumbowyg - an awesome lightweight JavaScripts WYSIWYG editor.

 https://github.com/Alex-D/Trumbowyg - here's the actual editor.
 This project is just a Nuget package for it.